Personal Details Summary | |

 Interesting Facts, Height and Trivia :

 - In July 2020, Fiona made social media and news headlines after she used a racial slur while interviewing a black NHS worker who had been the victim of a racist hate crime.
+The network initially refused to apologise but later did after over 18,000 people filed complaints.

 - In March 2021, Ofcom announced that it will not pursue a complaint against the BBC over the use of this racist term.